 Make sure that the toilet is stable.
 Reconnect the water supply and flush it once to see if it is working properly.
 If it is still leaking then you need to consult an expert as to whether it is some other problem or improper installation.

 In case the new flange is slightly thicker, you can use a hacksaw or an angle grinder to slice off the extra.
 Be very careful while bolting and screwing your toilet.
 Too much pressure can crack the porcelain.
-Hope this guide helps you in successfully changing the flange without much damage to your pocket and/or to your bathroom.
+I hope this guide helps you in successfully changing the flange without much damage to your pocket and/or to your bathroom.